logstash-plugins/logstash-mixin-deprecation_logger_support/README.md

-# Deprecation Logger Support Mixim
+# Deprecation Logger Support Mixin

 This gem provides an API-compatible implementation of the Logstash Deprecation Logger introduced in Logstash v7.6.
 It can be added as a dependency of any